crescware/walts/README.md

 # Walts
-One-way pub/sub architecture for Angular 2
+Walts is a library for Angular (>= 2.0.0) to provide the Observer pattern using RxJS.

 ## Installation